 “That is as I thought,” Kyle said.

-“I wanted to wait until ye got back,” John said, “but Colina didn’t like staying in that big house alone, with her mother so ill.
+“I wanted to wait until ye got back, but Colina didn’t like staying in that big house alone, with her mother so ill.
 She says she feels better about it now that I’ve moved in.”

-“She wasn’t exactly alone with her brother there,” Kyle said.
+“She wasn’t exactly alone with her brother there.”

 “Neyll rode out of town more than a month ago,” John said.
 “Before he left for parts unknown, he bequeathed a considerable dowry to Colina, along with his permission for her to marry any man of her choosing.
 He also gave to her, in writing, the ownership of the house and the land, as well as the income from the tenant farmers.
 She thinks he’s a saint for doing all that for her.”

 “A saint!”
 Kyle cried.
 He gritted his teeth at the notion, for the man had no qualms about profiting at the expense of his own countrymen or in treating his sister like a prisoner in her own home.
-The only reason Neyll abandoned his illegal activities and showed any generosity to his sister at all was because Kyle coerced him into doing so by threatening to publicly expose his illicit affair with another man.
-“He’s an unscrupulous bastard,” he said.
+The only reason Neyll had abandoned his illegal activities and shown any generosity to his sister at all was because Kyle coerced him into doing so by threatening to publicly expose his illicit affair with another man.
+“He’s an unscrupulous bastard.”